adeloucas/GSoC-Akkadian/README.md

 The case study of this project is composed of two exercises: 1) a long-form analysis of a singular text and 2) a sample of a larger corpus.
 This section of the project should be able to utilize parts 1 and 2 in order to become fully capable of being analyzed like any other NLP.

 ## The Dataset
 Due to the scope of this project, this proposal will focus on the Old Babylonian dialect of Akkadian, which has rules well established in Dr. John Huehnergard’s “A Grammar of Akkadian.”
-The texts being used will be the Code of Hammurapi and Georges Dossin’s
-'Archives Royale de Mari 1' (ARM 01).
+The texts being used will be the Code of Hammurapi (henceforth Codex Hammurabi) and Georges Dossin’s 'Archives Royale de Mari 1' (ARM 01).

 ## Timeline
-I will be dedicating 20 hours per week to this project, totaling 420 hours over the next four months.
+I will be dedicating 20 hours per week to this project.
 Below is a table breaking down work and goals, hours dedicated, and their relation to the Google Summer of Code schedule.
 Evaluations established by GSoC will be completed outside of the allotted time mentioned.

 ### GSoC Timeline Weeks Endeavors
-#### Application Review Period, 27.3 – 23.4, COMPLETED
+###### Application Review Period, 27.3 – 23.4, COMPLETED
 (4 weeks) \
 • Learn string manipulation \
 • Learn Dictionary / List Comprehension \